 - Transfer the sauce to a skillet and cook over medium flame until thickened and sticky, about a minute or so.

 - Add the air-fried tofu to the sauce and toss to coat well all over.
 Hit it with a squeeze of fresh lime.

-- To make it gluten free make sure to use gluten free tamari in the sauce and replace the soba noodles with rice noodles or coconut rice.
+- Can i make it gluten-free? - Yes, just make sure to use gluten free tamari in the sauce and replace the soba noodles with rice noodles or coconut rice.